syncfusion-content/blazor-docs/blazor/datagrid/column-template.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/VthJiiBVViweNEBD?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-> Custom helpers can only be used inside the Template directive of a column.
+> Custom helpers can only be used inside the `Template` property of a column.

 ## Dynamically adding template column